-There has been a large gap between my last post and this one, mostly due to being in Hawaii for 10 amazing days [posts & pics coming soon!], and unfortunately being sick the entire time with a stomach flu, which continued for a week after getting home.
+There has been a large gap between my last post and this one, mostly due to being in Hawaii for 10 amazing days, and unfortunately being sick the entire time with a stomach flu, which continued for a week after getting home.
 I am mostly fully recovered now [and 10 pounds lighter, which gives me a good head start on my goal of losing 20 pounds in 2016].

 I started this post back in JANUARY.
-Back then it was titled “Room Re-Org: Girl Cave Edition”.
-It was going to be a sister post to “Room Re-Org: Bedroom Edition”.
-However, since January, I have made some major changes to the Girl Cave that go way beyond a simple reorganization.
-The re-org part included moving my desktop PC into storage*, getting rid of my computer desk, moving the printer to the dining room, moving my 2 tall/narrow metal shelving racks & their tools to the basement, and moving the living room cat tree up to the Cave.
+Back then it was titled “Decluttering & Reorganizing the Girl Cave”.
+It was going to be a sister post to “Decluttering & Reorganizing the Bedroom”.
+However, since January, I have made some major changes to the girl cave that go way beyond a simple reorganization.
+The re-org part included moving my desktop PC into storage, getting rid of my computer desk, moving the printer to the dining room, moving my 2 tall/narrow metal shelving racks & their tools to the basement, and moving the living room cat tree up to the Cave.

 Here’s what the Girl Cave used to look like [2013 on left, 2015 on right]:

 THE ULTIMATE GOAL of the re-org was to move my workshop from the basement cage up to the Girl Cave!
 The basement is damp, dark, lonely, spidery, & unventilated.
 My stained-glassing projects require the use of a respirator and as much ventilation as possible [because “slightly toxic” fumes from soldering *shudder*].
 The Girl Cave has 5 big windows that open up for fabulous breezes.
 And the roar of the Ipswich River is always nice to hear.
 No contest really!

 Here is me stained-glassing in the basement last winter: